 - Site title can be edited by a site builder (title has a standard font size, weight, and color)

-- Parent organization displayed in all caps above site title
+- Parent organization displayed in all caps above site title in default theme

 - Optional audience links on the top right